A network of regenerative educators & consultants.

 Application process

 Applicants submit a resume and cover letter to the IEA Accreditation Director, Dr Katharine Brown kbrown@ecoag.org.au, detailing why they are interested in being accredited with the IEA.
-IEA will assist applicants to develop a portfolio of their work that demonstrates their experience across the IEA knowledge circles.
+IEA will assist applicants to develop a portfolio of their work that demonstrates their experience across the IEA Knowledge Circles.
 They will then participate in an interview with a committee of accredited members, who will have the final decision.

 What are the knowledge circles?